JoslynFu/Geospatial-Analysis/assignment/spatial-assignment.md

 The ecological and evolutionary consequences of systemic racism
 ================
-Millie Chapman (GSI)
+Joslyn Fu & Kelly Yuan

-## Learning objectives
+# Objectives

-This module provides an introduction to the fundamentals of working with spatial vector and raster data in R while empirically exploring why systematic and structural racism is interwined with urban ecological processes.
-This module uses the Simple Features Access standard (ISO 19125) and tidyverse-style workflow using the sf package and emerging ecosystem of r-spatial tools.
+We empirically explore why systematic and structural racism is interwined with urban ecological processes.

-# Exercise
+# Background Information

 In August 2020, [Christopher Schell](http://directory.tacoma.uw.edu/employee/cjschell) and collegues